 What else is good to know when visiting Paseo de Gracia in Barcelona?

 Before heading to Paseo de Gracia, there are a few factors to keep in mind.
-Taking public transportation is the best and easiest way to visit this street if you're not booking your stay directly on it.
+Taking public transport is the best and easiest way to visit this street if you're not booking your stay directly on it.
 There is a metro station directly on the street, so once you get off the train, you're there.
 Additionally, tours of the modernista mansions are common and frequently available, though you may want to book yours in advance just to be safe since spots tend to fill up quickly.

 While you're visiting Paseo de Gracia, you'll find yourself close to several other iconic attractions in Barcelona you may be interested in.
 The Catedral de Barcelona is located just to the southeast along with the rest of the Gothic Quarter and its alluring architecture.
 Head north, and you can check out La Sagrada Familia, a massive basilica.